 We will also advise how to make the best out of the wealth of knowledge offered by the Virtual ISPOR Europe 2020 conference.
 This year’s virtual format offers both networking experience combined with a range of HEOR content offered during the regular days of the event (16-19 November 2020) and access to on-demand content now.
 We look forward to your participation – be part of the conversation by using #ISPOREurope!

-We encourage you to share the ISPOR EMEA newsletter with your Chapter members and colleagues and, as always, welcome your contribution and your feedback, as well as questions about ISPOR – you may contact us at firstname.lastname@example.org.
-While welcoming all HEOR-relevant regional news, we particularly encourage you to send us updates from your regional groups on specific activities in HTA, patient engagement and new areas of digital/e-health.
+As always, we encourage you to share the ISPOR News Across EMEA newsletter with your ISPOR Chapter members and colleagues and welcome your contribution, comments, and questions about ISPOR – you may contact us at firstname.lastname@example.org.

 ISPOR Global Networks – EMEA Team

 - “Social Health Insurance as An Alternative Financing Mechanism for Healthcare in Ethiopia: Willingness to Join and Pay Among Public Employers and Healthcare Providers”

 - “Global Experiences with the Use of HTA for Health Benefit Packages Development”

 The newly designed Virtual ISPOR Europe 2020 includes a series of on demand sessions leading up to the conference, available now, in addition to 4 days of live virtual programming, and a subscription to access all content through 31 December 2020.
 (All sessions presented in Central European Time – UTC +1).